PL97/TTL/index.md

 <div align="center">
 <figure><img src="figures/chest-Xray.png" width="512"></figure>

-<figcaption>Figure 1: An example chest X-ray with observable pathologies</figcaption>
+<figcaption>Figure 1: An example chest X-ray with observable pathologies.
+Area marked in colored box are pathologies annotated by experienced doctors.</figcaption>
 </div>

 Follow this intuition, it is naturally questionable if the current TL practice is the best possible in MIC domain, since we may not need to reuse the high-level pretrained features.
 In our **Conference Name** paper, **Insert Paper name and Link Here**, we perform careful experimental comparisons on shallow and deep networks, with different TL strategies, to answer this question.
 Indeed, we find that: